mobxjs/mobx-react/README.md

 [![CDNJS](https://img.shields.io/cdnjs/v/mobx-react.svg)](https://cdnjs.com/libraries/mobx-react)

-Package with react component wrapper for combining React with mobx.
+Package with React component wrapper for combining React with MobX.
 Exports the `observer` decorator and some development utilities.
-For documentation, see the [mobx](https://mobxjs.github.io/mobx) project.
+For documentation, see the [MobX](https://mobxjs.github.io/mobx) project.
-This package supports both React and React-Native.
+This package supports both React and React Native.

 ## Installation